tobagin/Draughts/README.md

 - **Online Multiplayer**: Play against opponents worldwide in real-time
   - Room-based matchmaking with 6-character room codes
   - Quick match to find random opponents
+  - Automatic reconnection with session persistence
+  - Visual disconnect overlay when opponent loses connection
+  - Centralized connection management for stability
-  - Automatic game state restoration on reconnection
+  - Real-time game state synchronization
+  - Support for all 16 variants and timer modes
 - **Human vs Human**: Play against a friend on the same computer
 - **Human vs AI**: Challenge the computer with 10 difficulty levels (Beginner to Grandmaster)
 - **AI vs AI**: Watch two AI opponents battle each other